Valentyna Yeshchenko

-Valentyna Mykolaivna Yeshchenko (born 10 August 1946) is a Ukrainian political activist, Honored Doctor of Ukraine, and chief physician of Novopetrivtsi District Hospital, Vyshgorod District, Kyiv Region.
-People's Deputy of Ukraine of the 1st convocation.
+Valentyna Mykolaivna Yeshchenko (Валентина Миколаївна Єщенко; 10 August 1946 – 3 March 2026) was a Ukrainian political activist who was an Honored Doctor of Ukraine, and chief physician of Novopetrivtsi District Hospital, Vyshhorod Raion, Kyiv Oblast.
+She was a People's Deputy of Ukraine of the 1st convocation.

 Early life and education

-Valentyna Yeshchenko was born on 10 August 1946 to an employee family.
-From 1961 to 1964, she studied at the Nizhyn medical school in the Chernihiv region.
+Yeshchenko was born on 10 August 1946 to an employee family.
+From 1961 to 1964, she studied at the Nizhyn medical school in Chernihiv Oblast.

 Career

 In medicine

-In 1964–1966, Yeshchenko worked as a nurse at Kulykivka District Hospital, Chernihiv Region.
+In 1964–1966, Yeshchenko worked as a nurse at Kulykivka District Hospital, Chernihiv Oblast.
 From 1966 to 1967, she was a nurse in the surgical department of the Sumy City Hospital.
 Since 1967, Yeshchenko has been a nurse in the 2nd therapeutic department of Kyiv Clinical Hospital No. 22.

 In 1967–1974, Yeshchenko studied at the Bogomolets Kyiv State Medical Institute, graduating as a therapist.
 From 1974 to 1975, she was an intern at the Kyiv Regional Clinical Hospital.

-In 1975, Yeshchenko worked as a radiologist at the Dymer district hospital of the Kyiv region.
-From 1975 to 1987, she worked as a radiologist at the Novopetrivtsi Hospital of Vyshgorod district, Kyiv region.
-Since 1987, Yeshchenko has been the chief physician of Novopetrivtsi District Hospital.
+In 1975, Yeshchenko worked as a radiologist at the Dymer district hospital of Kyiv Oblast.
+From 1975 to 1987, she worked as a radiologist at the Novi Petrivtsi Hospital of Vyshhorod district, Kyiv Oblast.
+Since 1987, Yeshchenko was the chief physician of Novopetrivtsi District Hospital.

 In politics

-On March 18, 1990, Yeshchenko was elected a People's Deputy of Ukraine of the first convocation.
+On 18 March 1990, Yeshchenko was elected a People's Deputy of Ukraine of the first convocation.
 She was a member of the "Center" political group.
 Since October 1992, Yeshchenko has been a secretary of the Commission of the Verkhovna Rada of Ukraine for women's affairs, family protection, motherhood, and childhood.

-Since 1994, Yeshchenko worked at the Embassy of Ukraine in the Republic of Belarus.
+Since 1994, Yeshchenko worked at the Ukrainian embassy in Belarus.
 She was a member of the Labor Congress of Ukraine and a member of the All-Ukrainian political association "Women for the Future."

-In 2002, Yeshechenko was the director of the Vyshgorod interdistrict executive directorate of the Kyiv regional branch of the Social Insurance Fund.
-Now she is retired.
+In 2002, Yeshechenko was the director of the Vyshhorod interdistrict executive directorate of the Kyiv regional branch of the Social Insurance Fund.

+Death

+Yeshchenko died on 3 March 2026, at the age of 79.